elcruzo/qrcode-generator-python/README.md

 ## Introduction

-The following code contains a simple QR Code generator available for your utilization.
+This repository houses a straightforward yet effective tool for generating QR codes, ready for your use.
+Whether you're looking to encode URLs, text, or other data, this code provides a convenient solution for creating QR codes effortlessly.

 ## Dependencies